step dance • damhsa • niimihk • jig • gigue

 Danielle also has a Diploma in Traditional Irish Music from Univerity College Cork in Cork City, Ireland.
 Her studies included fiddle, dance, Irish cultural studies, ethnography, music theory, and improvisation.
 There she studied with some of Irish music's greats, including Connie O'Connell, Matt Cranitch, and Bobby Gardner.
 While in Cork she also developed a relationship and studied with Peggy McTeggart, a legendary force in Irish dance in the 20th century.

 Danielle's familial roots also inform her practice and research.
-Her Métis grandfather and Quebecois grandmother both grew up dancing and fiddling in kitchens and barns in their respective communities.
+Her Métis grandfather and Quebecois grandmother both grew up with dancing and fiddling in kitchens and barns in their respective communities.

 Various dancers and knowledge holders have helped to guide Danielle in reconnecting to her family traditions.
 Jane Peck, a historian and dancer, is one of few Baroque dance historians in North America.
 She holds a wealth of knowledge in the French court dances, and the French and Indigenous cultural interactions in North America.
 She has been a resource and mentor for Danielle in her own research, and the two now collaborate.